 - 1. That BIC Reserve be retained as the location for the staging of the community cinemas; - 2.
 The term of the new Agreement be for a maximum of two years with an option for a further 12 months to allow sufficient time to consider the outdoor community cinemas as part of reviewing the entire 2020 events program.
-This review is to also include the options for an alternative location to the BIC Reserve for the staging of the Cinemas; - 3.
-Closer scrutiny in regards to noise levels meeting Statutory requirements and that Movies by Burswood Inc. be required to demonstrate how they will manage the noise levels; - 4.
+This review is to also include the options for an alternative location to the BIC Reserve for the staging of the Cinemas; - Closer scrutiny in regards to noise levels meeting Statutory requirements and that Movies by Burswood Inc. be required to demonstrate how they will manage the noise levels; - 4.
 Be required to implement mandatory aesthetic improvements regarding the presentation of the temporary outdoor movie structure; - 5.
-A financial commitment to include waste management charges and in-kind costs for utilities, grounds maintenance, cleaning and promotion; - 6.
-All other covenants of the existing Agreement (including but not exclusively: licence fee, noise limits, indemnifying the Town, procuring required insurances, acquiring necessary permits and more) being maintained; - 7.
-Consent being granted by the Minister for Land Administration; and, - 8.
-The costs incurred by the Town in preparing and executing the new Agreement are met by the Movies by Burswood organisation.
+That Town Staff hold planning meetings with Movies by Burswood to workshop strategies on adhering to acceptable noise levels and implementation of a communications strategy to local residents impacted by the movie screenings, as well strategies on improving the aesthetic presentation of the cinemas such as the implementation of a community arts project; - 6.
+A financial commitment to include waste management charges and in-kind costs for utilities, grounds maintenance, cleaning and promotion; - 7.
+All other covenants of the existing Agreement (including but not exclusively: licence fee, noise limits, indemnifying the Town, procuring required insurances, acquiring necessary permits and more) being maintained; - 8.
+Consent being granted by the Minister for Land Administration; and - The costs incurred by the Town in preparing and executing the new Agreement are met by the Movies by Burswood organisation.